Sukhoi Su-24: Russo-Ukrainian War

+Russian invasion of Ukraine

+Ukraine reportedly had 10 to 20 operational Su-24s prior to the invasion by Russia in 2022.
+Lack of standoff missiles meant that Ukrainian crews had to fly into range of Russian air defences to strike their targets.
+The 7th Tactical Aviation Brigade suffered many losses in the first few months of the invasion.

-In the first hours of the invasion, the Ukrainian Air Force used at least two Su-24Ms during the Battle of Antonov Airport against Russian Airborne Forces which had been inserted in the airport by helicopters.
+In the first hours of the invasion, the Ukrainian Air Force used at least two Su-24Ms during the Battle of Antonov Airport against Russian Airborne Forces that had flown in the airport in helicopters.
 On 27 February, one Ukrainian Su-24 was lost near Bucha, Kyiv Oblast.
-The pilots, Commander Ruslan Aleksandrovich Belous and Commander Roman Aleksandrovich Dovhalyuk, died, and were awarded with the Order of Bohdan Khmelnytsky.
+The pilots, Major Ruslan Oleksandrovich Bilous and Captain Roman Oleksandrovich Dovhalyuk, were killed and were posthumously awarded with the Order of Bohdan Khmelnytsky.
 Another bomber was reported lost on 3 April, when a video emerged showing the crash site with the remains of a blue-coloured AL-21 engine employed by the Su-24.
-On 10 April, another Ukrainian Su-24 was destroyed by Russian forces in Izyum.
-On 19 May, a Su-24 from the 7th Tactical Aviation Brigade was lost near Pylove.
-Both the pilot, Lt.
-Colonel Igor Khamar, and the navigator, Major Ilya Negar, died.
+On 22 March, another Ukrainian Su-24M was shot down by Russian forces in Izyum.
+The navigator ejected successfully, but the pilot, Major Oleksiy Oleksandrovich Kovalenko, was killed.
+On 19 May, a Su-24 was lost near Pylove.
+The pilot, Lt.
+Colonel Igor Khamar and the navigator, Major Ilya Negar, were killed.

-On 9 August, explosions at Saky Airport in Novofedorivka, Crimea destroyed and damaged several aircraft on the ground, among them at least five Russian Naval Aviation Su-24s.
-Russia denied the loss of any aircraft, though this was refuted by satellite imagery.

-On 9 October 2022, an Su-24 crashed during landing in the Rostov region in Russia due to technical malfunction.
+On 9 August, explosions at Saky Airport in Novofedorivka, Crimea, destroyed and damaged several aircraft on the ground, among them at least five Russian Naval Aviation Su-24s.
+Russia denied the loss of any aircraft, though this was rebutted by satellite imagery.
+On 9 October 2022, a Russian Su-24 crashed during landing in the Rostov region in Russia due to technical malfunction.

-As of 5 January 2023, the Oryx open-source intelligence website has visually confirmed a total of nine Russian Su-24 losses.
+In May 2023, the United Kingdom supplied Ukraine with Storm Shadow air-launched cruise missiles, allowing Su-24s to launch strikes from a safer distance.
+On 24 May, Ukrainian Defense Minister Oleksii Reznikov tweeted a composite image of a Su-24MR carrying a Storm Shadow missile on its right wing glove pylon.
+As a Storm Shadow weighs almost 2,900 pounds, only the Su-24 or Su-27 can carry it.